JeffM33/quiz/Project README.md

 Need to created or borrow bootstrap css.
 I want to make easy flex boxes for the answers need to round off symmetric corners for each box.

 HTML I need to create a nav bar for a link to high scores.
 I also need to include a time left in this as well.
 For the main body text i need to have replaceable objects that are called upon in Javascript to change out the different verbiage, text etc.

+If you like what was done in this project please feel free to contact me for work!